 I embrace the field of redesign because it is consistent with my mission to make space transformation financially accessible to a broader market while also respecting the environment.

 A graduate of the School of Interior Redesign and a certified interior redesign specialist, I joyfully bring my understanding of human behavior (my first career was clinical social work), astute listening skills, creative problem solving abilities, and playful sense of humor to the process of changing people’s daily lives by transforming their homes, one room at a time.

 Originally from Suburban Philadelphia, I’ve lived in Jamaica Plain, Massachusetts since 1999.
-From the first day I arrived in JP to check it out, I’ve never felt more at home in a place as I do in this progressive, artistic, and diverse community.
+From the first day I arrived in JP, I’ve never felt more at home in a place as I do in this progressive, artistic, and diverse community.
 Also, the dogs!
 JP has such a brimming dog population that I started a Jamaica Plain Dogs blog.